 - Choose "Redirect to storage group and/or Database (Exchange 2007 or later only)" and specify the name of the Recovery Database under "Restore to Database or Recovery Database"

 - Submit the restore job.

 - Once restore completes, extract individual data items using EMS commands.

 New-MailboxDatabase -Recovery -Name RDB -Server mailboxServerName –EdbFilePath fullPath -LogFolderPath fullPath

 Converting the EDB file to PST format is the recommended way to restore mailboxes from edb file if you wish to make the process easier and also if none of the above processes yield satisfactory results.

-We recommend using Stellar EDB to PST Converter to convert all objects within the EDB file to PST format quickly and accurately.
+We recommend using Stellar Converter for EDB to convert all objects within the EDB file to PST format quickly and accurately.
 This professional tool helps you convert online / offline EDB files to PST format.
 The converted files can then be directly imported into MS Outlook and used to access individual data items.
 Here are the steps to use this tool:

 Hope one of the above mentioned methods is able to help you restore individual mailboxes in Exchange 2010.
 Again, avoid all hassles and risks by using third-party automated application to achieve EDB to PST conversion and extract desired data easily.